 Interestingly, starting in 2010, the US version had to use new music for legal reasons, and now uses the same theme no matter what question in the stack is answered incorrectly.
 Even the last question.

-Game Show Host: Regis Philbin in the ABC version, Meredith Vieira (or substitutes) on the US syndicated run from 2002 to 2013; Cedric the Entertainer from then on.
+Game Show Host: Regis Philbin in the ABC version, Meredith Vieira (or substitutes) on the US syndicated run from 2002 to 2013; Cedric the Entertainer from 2013-2014, and Terry Crews in the upcoming season.
 Chris Tarrant in the original and continuing UK version.
 Silvio Santos in the Brazilian version.

 Product Placement: Those 15 Capital One checks, Netflix Movie Week, and Ask The Expert's Skype service.
 AT&T sponsored Phone-A-Friend during the ABC era, and AOL sponsored an secondary Ask the Audience poll conducted through an AIM bot.
 There was also a "tax free" week sponsored by H&R Block, where prize values were adjusted so that their advertised winnings would actually be what they win after taxes.